Innf107/bam-docs/content/en/docs/prologue/introduction.md

 All modes can be exited with `Ctrl + D`.

+## Known Issues

-*Warning:* currently, stream expressions entered at the REPL are **not** typechecked.
+Currently, stream expressions entered at the REPL are **not** typechecked.
 This will be fixed in a later version.

-All definitions, entered at the REPL or loaded from a file, are fully typechecked.
-This only applies to stream expressions.
+All *definitions*, entered at the REPL or loaded from a file, are fully typechecked and inferred.
+This only applies to stream expressions entered at the REPL.

+There is a bug in the interpreter where some valid expressions will fail to evaluate and print *Cannot access streams*.